Greece Road Trip: Best Routes for Mainland Greece and the Peloponnese

 The base for Olympus hiking and trekking is the typical mountain town of Litochoro, which sits between the foothills and the Aegean Sea and is within easy reach of the ancient city of Dion.

-Typical full day trips from Litochoro take in Prionia, the highest point you can reach in a car, the cave and old monastery of Agios Dionisios, and the beautiful Enipeas Gorge complete with waterfalls and natural swimming spots.
+Typical full-day trips from Litochoro take in Prionia, the highest point you can reach in a car, the cave and old monastery of Agios Dionisios, and the beautiful Enipeas Gorge, complete with waterfalls and natural swimming spots.

-• Where to Stay in Mount Olympus
+Where to Stay in Litochoro

 Thessaloniki